neurorishika/ant_template_builder/README.md

 ### 5. Run the resampling script

-To run the resampling script, run the following command in the terminal:
+To run the resampling script, run the following command in the terminal (make sure you are in the `ant_template_builder` folder).

 ```
-poetry run python resample.py
+poetry run python scripts/resample.py
 ```

 By default, the target resolution is an isotropic resolution of 0.8 μm.
 You can use "--help" to see the options for the script, including the option to change the target resolution to a different value (potentially anisotropic).
 The script will generate the resampled images in the `resampled_data` folder.

 ```
-poetry run python resample.py --help
+poetry run python scripts/resample.py --help
 ```

+You can also generate mirrored images by using the `-m' flag.
+This will generate mirrored images in the 'resampled_data' folder.

+### 6. Run the registration script